gramaziokohler/radii_docs/docs/tutorial/Quick_Guide/Quick_Guides.rst

 .. @gereon wenn die anderen jetzt alle tutorials heissen, müsste das dann nicht auch tutorial heissen? und wie steht die seite zur setup seite?
 .. @sarah setup seiten waren mal eine untergruppe der tutorials, die jetzt eigenständig sind, Overview ist bis jetzt der name für alle Startseiten

-| Welcome to the guide overview page.
+| Welcome to the tutorial overview page.

 This page will give a general overview about the different parts of RADii.
 In the subpages of the guide section, found at the end of this page, guides for the installation and a range of use cases, sorted by complexity can be found.